 Specific tasks include:

-1) Conducting an in depth, methodical review of qualitative research literature regarding exclusionary discipline and student wellbeing with tasks including recording search methods, reading articles, and summarizing key aspects of articles (methods, sample, findings)
+1) Conducting in-depth reviews of published research with tasks including recording search methods, reading articles, and summarizing key aspects of articles (methods, sample, findings)

 Qualifications: While we are hoping to find applicants who meet all of the preferred qualifications below, please feel free to apply if you feel you meet most, but not all, of these qualifications: